 In 2010, First Cold Press released a third Denim TV album, “Denim TV – Live at Club Graffiti – 5/30/85″, features several previously unreleased songs.
 In 2012, Sean released “Future Harvest”, a co-produced with his good friend and musical partner.
 Jeff Kane passed away shortly after the album was released.
 A Tribute to Jeffrey Kane digital single was at the end of 2013.
 The EP features a cover version of “You Tore Me Down” by the Flaming Groovies and “Valerie”, a song written by Jeff Kane.
 Sean O’Brien and is Dirty Hands released latest album, “Risk Profile” in 2014.

 In 2017, Sean released an album of live acoustic performances.
-"It Was Sad Without You There" contains tracks from the last several solo records; cover versions, and even an old song by Denim TV.
+"It Was Sad Without You There: Acoustic Sessions" contains tracks from the last several solo records; cover versions, and even an old song by Denim TV.
 These tracks also include the final recorded performances of the late Jeff Kane.

 Also in 2017, the current live band of Greg Lisher of Camper Van Beethoven on guitar; Kevin T. White of Chuck Prophet & The Mission Express on Bass, and long-time co-producer/engineer Matt Boudreau on drums will release a new four-song EP, "Mistakes" on April 1, 2017.
-An additional track recorded at the same sessions, "Old Black Cloud" will be released later in 2017 as a digital single.
-A promotional video of the track "Sleeping With Me" from the EP, featuring live in the studio and live performance footage of the group, will be released on March 17, 2017.
+An additional track recorded at the same sessions, "Old Black Cloud" will be released on September 21, 2017 as a digital single.
+A promotional video of the track "Sleeping With Me" from the EP was also release